-Winter and Polar travel is some of the most challenging and rewarding conditions for the overlander, (often) requiring in depth planning, logistics, and specialized equipment.
+Winter and polar travel present some of the most challenging and rewarding conditions for the overlander, (often) requiring in-depth planning, logistics, and specialized equipment.
 Even a trip to the local mountains for some four-wheeling in the snow will necessitate an additional degree of preparedness, which we think is all part of the fun.
-To assemble this list, we have referred back to our equipment lists and notes from six overland expeditions to the Arctic, including crossing Greenland by 4wd, and from our time in the Antarctic during a double-crossing of Antarctica.
+To assemble this list, we referred back to our equipment lists and notes from six overland expeditions to the Arctic, including crossing Greenland by 4WD and from our time in the Antarctic during a double-crossing of Antarctica.

 A few considerations:

-1. Weather can degrade quickly, so travel prepared with additional clothing, blankets, food, fuel, and supplies.
+1. Weather can degrade quickly, so be prepared with additional clothing, blankets, food, fuel, and supplies.

-2. Carry redundant methods of communications, like cell phone, HAM radio, and a radio beacon and/or satellite communicator.
+2. Carry redundant methods of communications such as a cell phone, HAM radio, and radio beacon and/or satellite communicator.

 3. Get a good tire gauge and air down.
 If you get stuck, air down further.
 We traveled as low as 2 psi while crossing Antarctica.

-4. Bring extensive recovery tools and equipment, as you will likely need them for your vehicle, and others you meet along the way.
+4. Bring extensive recovery tools and equipment as you will likely need them for your vehicle and potentially for others you meet along the way.

 5. Let a few people know where you are traveling and when you are expected to return.

 The Vehicle: The list of vehicles truly suitable for polar travel is short, with the clear choice for the last decade being the Arctic Trucks Hilux AT44 conversion.
 I have trusted these vehicles to get me to the South Pole (twice) and all the way across the Greenland ice sheet.
-My first trips with these vehicles was in Iceland, crossing several glaciers.
-Their performance and reliability is made possible due to thoughtful modifications like 44-inch Nokian tires, dual transfer cases, and a Land Cruiser 200 rear axle.
-With Air Lockers front and rear and tire pressures into the low single digits, it is possible to ascend glaciers and travel on extremely soft snow.
-Recovery equipment includes a ComeUp winch and polar-rated MAXTRAX.
+My first trip with these vehicles was in Iceland, crossing several glaciers.
+Their performance and reliability are made possible due to thoughtful modifications like 44-inch Nokian tires, dual transfer cases, and a Land Cruiser 200 rear axle.
+With air lockers front and rear, and tire pressures into the low single digits, it is possible to ascend glaciers and travel on extremely soft snow.
+Recovery equipment includes a ComeUp winch and polar-rated MaxTrax.
 Due to the significant flotation, the ground pressure from the vehicle is less than that of a human footprint. arctictrucks.com

 The AT44 Hilux I drove with Emil Grimson across the Greenland ice sheet with the team from E7